 \section{Abstract}

-A reconfigurable intelligent surface (RIS) has emerged as a promising solution for enhancing the capabilities of wireless communications.
-This paper presents a scalable beamforming design for maximizing the spectral efficiency (SE) of multi-RIS-aided communications through joint optimization of the precoder and RIS phase shifts in multi-user multiple-input multiple-output (MU-MIMO) systems under imperfect channel state information at the transmitter (CSIT).
-To address key challenges of the joint optimization problem, we first decompose it into two subproblems with deriving a proper lower bound.
+This paper presents a scalable beamforming design for maximizing the spectral efficiency (SE) of multi-reconfigurable intelligent surface (RIS)-aided communications through joint optimization of the precoder and RIS phase shifts in multi-user multiple-input multiple-output (MU-MIMO) systems under imperfect channel state information at the transmitter (CSIT).
+To address key challenges of the joint optimization problem, we first decompose it into two subproblems by deriving a proper lower bound.
 We then leverage a generalized power iteration (GPI) approach to identify a superior local optimal precoding solution.
 We further extend this approach to the RIS design using regularization; we set a RIS regularization function to efficiently handle the unit-modulus constraints, and also find the superior local optimal solution for RIS phase shifts under the GPI-based optimization framework.
-Subsequently, we propose an alternating optimization method.
-In particular, utilizing the block-diagonal structure of the matrices the GPI method, the proposed algorithm offers multi-RIS scalable beamforming as well as superior SE performance.
-Simulations validate the proposed method in terms of both the sum SE performance and the scalability.
+Subsequently, we propose an alternating optimization method. { Our proposed algorithm offers scalable multi-RIS beamforming in terms of computational complexity that scales linearly with the number of RISs, while achieving superior performance.
+We further reduce the complexity with respect to the number of RIS elements by using diagonal approximation of the channel error covariance and avoiding direct matrix inversion.} Simulations validate the proposed algorithm in terms of both the sum SE performance and the scalability.